Frequently Asked Questions [Version 11 updated 1-30-24]

 Community, Sportsmanship, Competition.

-Mission Statement: TEMASS provides a safe, well-organized opportunity to play competitive slow-pitch softball.
+Mission Statement: EMASS provides a safe, well-organized opportunity to play competitive slow-pitch softball.
 Our priorities are Communitysportsmanship, and competition…in that order.

 We are all at least 50 years old and appreciate that we are still able to play this game we love.
 We enjoy competing with similarly skilled teammates and we welcome everyone (even Yankee fans).